 Up to this point, we have been discussing ionotropic receptors for which neurotransmitter binding causes direct and immediate gating of an associated ion channel.
 Metabotropic receptors, on the other hand, exert their influence indirectly by acting through an intracellular second messenger system.
-For metabotropic receptors, neurotransmitter binding leads to the activation of intracellular biochemical pathways, which may ultimately link to the opening or closing of second messenger gated ion channels.
-The cascade of reactions that take place in such systems can be modeled using a combination of Markov models for the components that have discrete states and standard biochemical reaction kinetics for describing chemical concentrations that vary continuously (Destexhe et al., 1994).
-For example, the binding of transmitter T to a metabotropic receptor R, leading to the formation of an activated receptor state R^ , might be described by a two-state Markov model:
+For metabotropic receptors, neurotransmitter binding Markov model:

+leads to the activation of intracellular biochemical pathways, which may ultimately link to the opening or closing of second messenger gated ion channels.
+The cascade of reactions that take place in such systems can be modeled using a combination of Markov models for the components that have discrete states and standard biochemical reaction kinetics for describing chemical concentrations that vary continuously.
+For example, the binding of transmitter T to a metabotropic receptor R, leading to the formation of an activated receptor state $R^$ , might be described by a two-state

-$$R + T \xrightarrow{\longleftarrow} R^ \tag{17.39}$$
+$$R + T \xrightarrow{\longrightarrow} R^ \tag{39}$$